rust-lang/prev.rust-lang.org/en-US/other-installers.md

   </div>
 </div>

-Note that all builds of Rust can target all supported architectures, and on on Windows, it is always recommended to install using the `i686-pc-windows-gnu` build of `rustup`, regardless of whether you are targetting the MSVC or GNU ABI, i686 or x86_64 architecture.
-Either Windows build of `rustup` will install the MSVC build of Rust if it detects that MSVC is installed.
-All four Windows builds of `rustup` are functionally equivalent, but the MSVC builds have a confusing (and temporary) limitation: they are dynamically linked to the MSVC runtime, which may not be installed, causing `rustup` to fail; whereas the GNU builds of `rustup` are statically linked.
-On Windows, use the `i686-pc-windows-gnu` build of `rustup`.
+Note that all builds of Rust can target all supported architectures, and on Windows, it is always recommended to install using the `i686-pc-windows-gnu` build of `rustup`, regardless of whether you are targetting the i686 or x86_64 architecture, the MSVC or GNU ABI.
+All four Windows builds of `rustup` are functionally equivalent, and each will install the MSVC build of Rust by default, but for technical reasons the i686 GNU build of rustup itself should be preferred.
+For more information about Rust on Windows see the [`rustup` Windows documentation][rustup-win].

 ## Standalone installers
 <span id="standalone"></span>